ross-newman/vivoe-lite/README.md

 00000130  2c 2c 2c 2c 2c 2c 2c 32  2e 34 2c 31 2e 34 2c 32  |,,,,,,,2.4,1.4,2|
 00000140  2e 30 2a 33 42 0a 0a 24  47 50 52 4d 43 2c 32 32  |.0*3B..$GPRMC,22|
 ```
+Internally [libnema](https://github.com/ross-newman/nmealib) is used aquire [NMEA](https://en.wikipedia.org/wiki/NMEA_0183) messages from the GPS source.
+Once aquired conversion from decimal long/lat to degrees minutes seconds is required for the internal representation.
+Conversions to many other formats are possible using [libGeographic](https://geographiclib.sourceforge.io), currently the only conversion implemented is [MGRS](https://en.wikipedia.org/wiki/Military_Grid_Reference_System).

 # Config
 See configuration setup in [CONFIG.md](docs/CONFIG.md)